AntonTegnelov/spantry/README.md

-# Spantry: Fridge & Pantry Pal
+# Spantry: Smart Pantry

-**Note:** This project is currently in the **early alpha stage**.
+**Note:** This project is currently in the **MVP stage**.
 The core command-line inventory management features are implemented, but it's not yet ready for general use.

 ## Description